piyush9599/avengers_quizapp/README.md

 # avengers_quizapp
-which avenger is alive quiz.
+which avenger is alive quiz